fzakaria/fzakaria.com/_posts/2022-03-14-shrinkwrap-taming-dyamic-shared-objects.md

 ```

 Applying Shrinkwrap resulted in a large reduction in syscalls, which equates to a **36 speedup**.
 The absolute amount
-recovered may seem negligible however this unecessary penalty is payed on every process invocation, and on every machine executing the binary.
+recovered may seem negligible however this unecessary penalty is paid on every process invocation, and on every machine executing the binary.

 | Program      | Calls(stat/openat)     | Time (Seconds) |
 | :---:           | :---:               | :---:          |